comdotlinux/TasteOfJavaEE7/README.md

 The Code is kept as neat as possible and done all in netbeans just to have a feel of the IDE.

-The Project is deployed to Openshift at http://javaee7app-archlinux.rhcloud.com/index.xhtml which should run a failrly recent version of the application.
+The Project is deployed to Openshift at http://javaee7app-archlinux.rhcloud.com/index.xhtml which should run a fairly recent version of the application.

 There is also a REST Interface that shall be augmented as and when possible.
 All the rest interfaces start with resources. e.g. http://javaee7app-archlinux.rhcloud.com/resources/actors